-STANDARD HAND SIGNALS FOR CONTROLLING CRANE OPERATIONS Complies with ASME B30.5-2014 LOWER.
-With arm USE MAIN HOIST.
-Tap fist HOIST.
-With forearm USE WHIPLINE RAISE BOOM, Arm extended downward, vertical, forefinger on head; then use (Auxiliary Hoist).
-Tap extended, fingers closed, forefinger pointing pointing up, move hand regular signals. elbow with one hand: thumb pointing upward. down, move hand in in small horizontal circle. small horizontal circle. then use regular signals MOVE SLOWLY.
-Use one hand to give any motion RAISE BOOM AND LOWER BOOM AND signal and place other SWING.
-Arm extended, RAISE LOAD, With arm LOWER LOAD, With arm LOWER BOOM, Arm hand motionless in front point with finger in extended, thumb pointing extended, thumb pointing extended, fingers closed, of hand giving the motion down, flex fingers in and direction of swing of up, flex fingers in and out thumb pointing downward signal (hoist slowly is long as load moveme out as long as load boom. shown as an example). is desired. movement is desired.
+STANDARD HAND SIGNALS FOR CONTROLLING CRANE OPERATIONS Complies with ASME B30.5-2011 LOWER.
+With arm HOIST.
+With forearm USE MAIN HOIST.
+Tap fist USE WHIPLINE (Auxiliary RAISE BOOM.
+Arm extended downward, vertical, forefinger pointing on head; then use regular Hoist).
+Tap elbow with one extended, fingers closed, forefinger pointing down, hand: then use regular up, move hand in small signals. thumb pointing upward. move hand in small horizontal circle. signals horizontal circle.
+MOVE SLOWLY.
+Use one hand to give any motion signal and place other RAISE BOOM AND LOWER BOOM AND LOWER LOAD.
+With arm RAISE LOAD.
+With arm LOWER BOOM, Arm hand motionless in front of SWING.
+Arm extended, xtended, thumb pointing extended, thumb pointing extended, fingers closed, point with finger in direction hand giving the motion signal (hoist slowly shown up, flex fingers in and out as down, flex fingers in and ou thumb pointing downward. of swing of boom. long as load movement is as long as load movement as an example). desired. is desired.
 TRAVEL (Both Tracks).
-Use both fists in front of body, making a circular STOP, Arm extended, pair EMERGENCY STOP, Both TRAVEL.
-Arm extended DOG EVERYTHING. motion about each other, arms extended, palms forward, hand open and down, move arm back and Clasp hands in front of indicating direction of forth horizontally. down, move arms back slightly raised, make body. travel, forward or and forth horizontally pushing motion in backward.
-(For land direction of travel. cranes only.)
-TRAVEL (One Track).
+Use both fists in front of STOP.
+Arm extended, EMERGENCY STOP.
+TRAVEL.
+Arm extended DOG EVERYTHING. body, making a circular motion about each other, palm down, move arm Both arms extended, forward, hand open and Clasp hands in front of back and forth horizontally. slightly raised, make body. indicating direction of travel, palms down, move arms back and forth horizontally. pushing motion in direction forward or backward.
+(For land cranes only.) of travel TRAVEL (One Track).
 Lock the track on side indicated RETRACT BOOM by raised fist.
-Travel (Telescoping Boom), One EXTEND BOOM RETRACT BOOM EXTEND BOOM opposite track in direction Hand Signal.
-One fist in indicated by circular (Telescoping Booms).
-(Telescoping Boom) (Telescoping Boom).
-Both fists in front of body Both fists in front of body One Hand Signal.
-One front of chest, thumb motion of other fist, rotate vertically in front of body. with thumbs pointing with thumbs pointing fist in front of chest with pointing outward and heel of fist tapping chest (For land cranes only.) outward. toward each other. thumb tapping chest.
+Travel (Telescoping Boom).
+One opposite track in direction EXTEND BOOM RETRACT BOOM EXTEND BOOM Hand Signal.
+One fist in (Telescoping Booms).
+Both (Telescoping Boom).
+Both (Telescoping Boom).
+One indicated by circular motion front of chest, thumb of other fist, rotated fists in front of body with fists in front of body with Hand Signal.
+One fist in pointing outward and heel vertically in front of body thumbs pointing outward. thumbs pointing toward front of chest with thumb of fist tapping chest.
+(For land cranes only.) each other. tapping chest.